k-kyler/messenger/README.md

 # Messimple

-Realtime web chat with cool features, it can send message, upload image and video, view online users in specific room.
+Realtime web chat with simple features, it can send message, upload image and video, view online users in specific room.
 In this project, I have been using a JavaScript method called URL.createObjectURL for creating the simple functionalities of uploading image and video.
 Also that, I have used React emoji picker for adding emoji to the message.

 ## Client scripts